instead-hub/instead/doc/stead3_en.md

 local p1 = pixels.new(320, 200) -- has created a 320x200 pixels
 local p2 = pixels.new 'gfx/apple.png' -- created pixels from image
 local p3 = pixels.new(320, 200, 2) -- created a 320x200 pixels,
--- that when you render them to a sprite-will smasshtabirovannogo to -- 640x400
+-- that when you render them to a sprite -- will be scaled to -- 640x400
 ```